Studen Kladenets

+The development of the reservoir has caused the local ecology to become artificially wetter and more humid, reducing the variety of types of land cover.

 History

 The initial plans for the construction of a dam on the Arda date to as early as 1948.
 Construction began in 1955 and was completed in 1957.
 The HPP started electricity production in 1958.